Envirometrix/PredictiveSoilMapping/main.md

 distinct analytical rules.
 A similar approach has also been promoted by
 @rijsberman1985effect and @driessen1992land who refer to it as the *Soil-productivity Index* — a product of soil-water sufficiency, soil pH sufficiency and soil bulk density sufficiency.
-Here we consider somewhat wider range of soil properties that can affect rooting depth, such as:
+Here we consider a somewhat wider range of soil properties that can affect rooting depth, such as:

 -   coarse fragments,